SavageLabs/IllyriaCore/CONTRIBUTING.md

 	* Discuss in our [discord server](https://discord.gg/UPyahX2) about your idea.

-	* Do not open a Pull Request on GitHub until you have collected positive feedback about the change.
+	* Do not open a pull request on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

-	SkIDE is a volunteer effort.
+	IllyriaCore is a volunteer effort.
 We encourage you to pitch in and report bugs or create pull requests!

 	Thanks!

-	SavageLLC
+	Illyria Staff Team